RoastBeefer00/leptos-ssr-mongo/README.md

 This template itself is released under the Unlicense.
 You should replace the LICENSE for your own application with an appropriate license if you plan to release it publicly.

 ## Setup
+### MongoDb
+You'll have to figure this out on your own.
+You can either run it locally or via Atlas.
+I used Atlas and set up my DB ahead of time.
 ### Google Auth
 In GCP, set up a new OAUTH 2.0 client with redirect `/auth/google/callback`
 ### Environment variables